ahmadiehsan/personal_docs/docs/software/system_development/version_control/code_review.md

 ### Say No When Needed

-- Decline changes that don’t meet quality standards, even if it’s uncomfortable.
+- Decline changes that don't meet quality standards, even if it's uncomfortable.
 - Be objective and explain your reasoning clearly.
 - Suggest alternatives and focus on improvement, not personal criticism.
 - Avoid setting precedents that lead to technical debt.